 Background

-Recent advances in RNA-Seq technologies have allowed for an abundance of protein coding sequence data to be generated across all levels of biodiversity [1–4].
+Elucidating patterns and processes involved in the adaptive evolution of genes and genomes of organisms is fundamental to developing an understanding of the vast phenotypic diversity found in nature.
+Recent advances in RNA-Seq technologies have played a pivotal role in expanding molecular evolution knowledge through the generation of an abundance of protein coding sequence data across all levels of biodiversity [1–4].
 In non-model eukaryotic study systems, transcriptomic experiments have become the de facto approach for functional genomics in lieu of whole genome resequencing.
 This is due largely in part to lower costs [5], better targeting of coding sequences [6], exploration of posttranscriptional modifications and differential gene expression [7,8].
-These experiments have allowed research in functional genomics to be extended to non-model organisms with a broad range of phenotypic diversity (i.e. morphological, behavioral, physiological, etc.) that has never before been possible.
-This influx of transcriptomic data has resulted in an ever-expanding need for scalable tools capable of elucidating patterns and processes involved in the adaptive evolution of genes and genomes of organisms throughout the tree of life.
+This influx of transcriptomic data has resulted in an ever-expanding need for scalable tools capable of elucidating broad evolutionary patterns in large biodiversity datasets.

-It is important to be able toelucidating patterns and processes involved in the adaptive evolution of genes and genomes of organisms in order to understand the vast phenotypic diversity found in nature.
-Speciation events forming gene orthologs along with frequent whole genome duplications forming gene paralogs has given rise to a myriad of multigene families that span a broad range of biochemical properties.
-There are several families adaptive and fitness familes contain genes that contribute to organisms fitness and adaptive in ways. with various biochemical properties that contribute the vast phenotypic diversitywhich has contriuted to the vast phenotypic diversity found across all domains of life (i.e [9–11].

-phenotypic diversity (i.e. morphological, behavioral, physiological, etc.)

-elucidating patterns and processes involved in the adaptive evolution of genes and genomes of organisms throughout the tree of life.

-Grouping protein encoding genes into their respective families de novo has remained a difficult task computationally that has been shown to be an NP-hard problem.
-This typically entails homology searches in large amino acid sequence similarity networks with graph partitioning algorithms in order to cluster coding sequences into transitive groups [12–14].
-This is further complicated in eukaryotic transcriptome datasets that contain several isoforms via alternative splicing, which cannot be treated as phylogenetically independent homologs, more words [??].
-Further analysis of these gene families is also non-trivial, as it requires multiple sequence alignment followed by phylogenetic inference, both of which has been demonstrated to be NP-complete problems [15–18].
-Further exploration of patterns of molecular evolution in these families is also computationally intensive, requiring robust phylogenetic analysis using codon substitution models with random or mixed effects likelihood methods in addition to MCMC Bayesian statistical frameworks, in order to determine patterns of pervasive diversifying selection or episodic lineage based diversifying selection [19, 20].
+The genomic architectures of species across the tree of life is riddled with complexities.
+Numerous speciation events along with frequent whole genome duplications has given rise to a myriad of multigene families that span a broad range of biochemical properties.
+Adaptive gene families receive Darwinian positive selection and are important in the evolutionary history of the organism.
+Grouping protein encoding genes into their respective families de novo has remained a difficult task computationally .
+This typically entails homology searches in large amino acid sequence similarity networks with graph partitioning algorithms to cluster coding sequences into transitive groups [12–14].
+This is further complicated in eukaryotic transcriptome datasets that contain several isoforms via alternative splicing, which cannot be treated as phylogenetically independent homologs,[??].
+Further analysis of these gene families is also non-trivial, as it requires multiple sequence alignment followed by phylogenetic inference [15–18].
+Additional exploration of patterns of molecular evolution in these families is also computationally intensive, requiring robust phylogenetic analysis using codon substitution models with random or mixed effects likelihood methods in addition to MCMC Bayesian statistical frameworks, in order to determine patterns of pervasive diversifying selection or episodic lineage based diversifying selection [19, 20].

 Here we present FUSTr, a tool to address the aforementioned difficulties of characterizing molecular evolution in large biodiversity transcriptomic datasets in a pipeline capable of scaling to multicore high-performance computational facilities.
 FUStr can be used to characterizing selective regimes on homologous groups of phylogenetically independent coding sequences in transcriptomic datasets and has been verified using Arachnoserver and simulated datasets.
 The presented pipeline implements simplified user experience with minimized third-party dependencies, in an environment robust to breaking changes to maximize reproducibility over a long-term time scale.

-FUSTr is freely available under a GNU license and can be downloaded at https://github.com/tijeco/Fuster

-P4

-Here we present things that do stuff

-Deal with complexities in the previous stated issues

-What it is

-What it does

-Why its useful?

-How it performs/accuracy

-Where it is

 Implementation